 If this even happens, call your lender and ask why your credit limit was reduced and whether there is anything you can do to raise it.

 4. There was a hard search on your credit report

-Every time you apply for a new credit card or loan, the lender will request a copy of your credit report from one of the major credit reference agencies (Experian, TransUnion and Equifax) before they approve your application.
+Every time you apply for a new credit card or loan, the lender will request a copy of your credit report from one of the major credit reference bureaus (Experian, TransUnion and Equifax) before they approve your application.
 This is known as a hard search, and it can cause your credit score to drop by a few points.